randomnote1/PSCredentialTools/README.md

 ## Commands

-- [**ConvertFrom-FIPSSecureString**](.\docs\ConvertFrom-FIPSSecureString.md): Converts a PowerShell SecureString object into encypted text, using a pre-shared-key.
+- [**ConvertFrom-FIPSSecureString**](.\docs\ConvertFrom-FIPSSecureString.md) converts a PowerShell SecureString object into encypted text, using a pre-shared-key.
 It uses the FIPS compliant AES Crypto Provider.
-- [**ConvertFrom-PKISecureString**](.\docs\ConvertFrom-PKISecureString.md): Converts a PowerShell SecureString object into encrypted text using a provided certificate's Public Key
+- [**ConvertFrom-PKISecureString**](.\docs\ConvertFrom-PKISecureString.md) converts a PowerShell SecureString object into encrypted text using a provided certificate's Public Key.
-- [**ConvertTo-FIPSSecureString**](.\docs\ConvertTo-FIPSSecureString.md): Converts a previously encrypted SecureString with a pre-shared-key back into a PowerShell SecureString object.
+- [**ConvertTo-FIPSSecureString**](.\docs\ConvertTo-FIPSSecureString.md) converts a previously encrypted SecureString with a pre-shared-key back into a PowerShell SecureString object.
-- [**ConvertTo-PKISecureString**](.\docs\ConvertTo-PKISecureString.md): Converts a previously encrypted SecureString back into a PowerShell SecureString object using the provided certificate's Private Key
+- [**ConvertTo-PKISecureString**](.\docs\ConvertTo-PKISecureString.md) converts a previously encrypted SecureString back into a PowerShell SecureString object using the provided certificate's Private Key.
-- [**Export-PSCredential**](.\docs\Export-PSCredential.md): encrypts and saves a PowerShell Credential object to file or to Azure KeyVault
+- [**Export-PSCredential**](.\docs\Export-PSCredential.md) encrypts and saves a PowerShell Credential object to file or to Azure KeyVault.
-- [**Import-PSCredential**](.\docs\Import-PSCredential.md): decrypts a previously saved Credential back into a PowerShell Credential object
+- [**Import-PSCredential**](.\docs\Import-PSCredential.md) decrypts a previously saved Credential back into a PowerShell Credential object.
-- [**New-PSCredential**](.\docs\New-PSCredential.md): creates new PowerShell credential object, with a random strong password, and saves it to an encrypted file or to Azure KeyVault
+- [**New-PSCredential**](.\docs\New-PSCredential.md) creates new PowerShell credential object, with a random strong password, and saves it to an encrypted file or to Azure KeyVault.